Shipping & Logistics

 Step-by-Step Process for Choosing the Right Carton

 1. Measure the product and any inserts.
-Start with the item itself, then add the dimensions of foam, partitions, paper wrap, or molded pulp inserts.
-I prefer to leave just enough clearance for protection without creating a loose fit, because loose pack-outs create movement and movement creates damage.
+Start with the item itself, then add the dimensions of foam, partitions, paper wrap, or Molded Pulp Inserts.
+I prefer to leave just enough clearance for protection without creating a large void that lets the carton crush or leads to excessive filler.

 Pricing, Lead Times, and Production Considerations